Graduate study and postdoc mentoring

 I run a grad and postdoc ‘reading group’ which meets three times a term and during the summer as a form of group supervision, focussing on career development, training, and the discussion of recent work in the field by members of the group and others.
 This group is only open to my students and postdocs and seeks to provide a safe and productive space for intellectual development and discussion.
 My current and recent students and postdocs are listed here.
 Please feel free to get in touch with them for the unvarnished account of what it’s like working with me!

-I am also interested in students coming for shorter periods from the home institutions as part of international exchange projects.
+I am also interested in students coming for shorter periods from their home institutions as part of international exchange projects.
 Just get in touch.

 As co-supervisor: